Anti-Chinese sentiment in Korea: History

-Starting in October 1950, the People's Volunteer Army fought in the Korean War (1950–1953) on the side of North Korea against South Korean and United Nations troops.
-The participation of the PVA made the relations between South Korea and China hostile.
-Throughout the Cold War, there were no official relations between capitalist South Korea and communist China until August 24, 1992, when formal diplomatic relations were established between Seoul and Beijing.
+Starting in October 1950, the People's Volunteer Army (PVA) of the People's Republic of China (PRC) fought in the Korean War (1950–1953) on the side of North Korea against South Korean and United Nations troops.
+Throughout the Cold War, South Korea remained an ally of the Republic of China.
+There were no official relations between South Korea and the PRC until August 24, 1992, when formal diplomatic relations were established between Seoul and Beijing.

 In the 1960s, South Korean laws directed against foreign property ownership, at a time when most foreign ownership was by ethnic Chinese, led to many Chinese emigrating from South Korea to Taiwan.

-In modern South Korean politics, anti-China sentiment appears in both the left-right spectrum, but tends to be strong mainly in modern conservatives than in liberal-to-progressives.
-Anti-Chinese sentiment among modern conservatives in South Korea is linked to the anti-communism and Korean War trauma.